wp-plugins/google-analytics-dashboard-for-wp/readme.txt

 5. Go back to the plugin configuration page, which is located under "Google Analytics" menu to update/set your settings.
 6. Use Google Analytics Tracking options to configure/enable/disable tracking

-A tutorial and a short demo is available here: [Google Analytics Dashboard video tutorial](http://deconf.com/google-analytics-dashboard-wordpress/)
+The documentation, tutorials and a short demo is available here: [Google Analytics Dashboard video tutorial](https://deconf.com/google-analytics-dashboard-wordpress/)

 == Frequently Asked Questions ==

-= I have several wordpress websites do I need an API Project for each one? =
+= I have several WordPress websites, do I need an API Project for each one? =

 No, you don't.
 You can use the same API Project (same API Key, Client Secret and Client ID) for all your websites.